-Admittedly I am tired, distraught and, frankly, a bit angry.
-I decide to drive to Caldy Manor, have a chat and a look round, and take some pictures to show Mum and Dad.
+I am tired, distraught and, frankly, angry.
+I decide to drive to Caldy Manor, have a chat with the manager and look around, and take some pictures to show Mum and Dad.

 On the way I see that there are quite a few trees down, Storm Arwen having been worse in the North-West than expected.
 Caldy Manor is even posher than Upton Manor and very, very expensive.
 They could have a double room on the ground floor, with a nice view and near the dining room.
 All very good.
 But will they ever agree to go?

 “Would you rather stay at home and have a carer in the house 24/7?
 I have set up a meeting.”